Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        NOTE: According to [[!MPEGDASH]], all DASHEventMessageBox'es ("emsg") must have a presentation_time later as compared to the segment's earliest presentation time.
-This can make re-signaling of continuation events (events that are still active) troublesome.
+This can make re-signaling of continuation events (events that are still active) troublesome (this is fixed in MPEG-DASH 5th edition).

-       NOTE: Including DASHEventMessageBox'es ("emsg") boxes in media segments may result in a loss of performance for just-in-time packaging.
+       NOTE: Including DASHEventMessageBox'es ("emsg") boxes in media segments may result in a loss of performance for just-in-time (re-)packaging.
 In this case, timed metadata [[#interface-1-timed-metadata]] should be
        considered.